-3.11 For DY24 and DY25, we consider amending Transpower's IPP on an ex-ante basis is consistent with s 52A(1)(c) by providing incentives for Transpower to minimise its expenditure and share those efficiency gains.

-3.12 Deloitte considered that:

-- 3.12.1 the TPM had retained a governance structure which provided monitoring and oversight including over progress, risks and financial management.
+- 3.11 For DY24 and DY25, we consider amending Transpower's IPP on an ex-ante basis is consistent with s 52A(1)(c) by providing incentives for Transpower to minimise its expenditure and share those efficiency gains. - 3.12 Deloitte considered that: - 3.12.1 The TPM project had retained a governance structure which provided monitoring and oversight including over progress, risks and financial management.
 This was supported by monthly reporting.
 The TPM project retained a clear accountability, oversight, and monitoring model.
-Deloitte further concluded that it could corroborate that Transpower is in a position to produce forecasts or DY24 and DY25 with a high degree of certainty and the process supporting the forecasting appears in line with the existing cost control practices and that governance over these forecasts is expected to be maintained;33 and - 3.12.2 the TPM project has retained its cohesive project structure and effective governance model.
+Deloitte further concluded that it could corroborate that Transpower is in a position to produce forecasts or DY24 and DY25 with a high degree of certainty and the process supporting the forecasting appears in line with the existing cost control practices and that governance over these forecasts is expected to be maintained; and - 3.12.2 The TPM project has retained its cohesive project structure and effective governance model.
 Costs for the remaining months in FY23, FY24, FY25 are forecast based on expected resourcing levels, with these expected to remain consistent with current budgeted levels.
-There continues to be a strong focus on cost management and control, and project workstreams and deliverables that are transparent and traceable to statutory obligations to deliver the TPM.34 - 3.13 We issued an RFI to Transpower based on its statement that the TPM project was transitioning into a Business-as-usual (BAU) state.
-In our RFI, we asked Transpower to provide an explanation as to whether these new BAU costs were additional to the BAU costs that have been approved under the IPP for operating the old TPM, the extent of the additional costs, and drivers for the additional forecasted costs.
-We wanted to understand how the BAU costs of the new TPM compared to the RCP3 TPM BAU. - 3.14 In its response to the RFI, Transpower provided a substantial response explaining the reasons and categories of additional costs accompanied by supporting evidence, which cannot be published or reproduced in detail due to the confidential nature of the costs.
-We considered that the response provided sufficient details for our assessment.
+There continues to be a strong focus on cost management and control, and project workstreams and deliverables that are transparent and traceable to statutory obligations to deliver the TPM.